meracan/mshapely/doc/README.md

 #### object.dresample(df[,mp])
 ```
-  Resample object using a 2D density growth field.
+  Resample object using a 2D Density Field object.
-  The length of the segments are automatically calculated based on the density growth field.
+  The length of the segments are automatically calculated using the Density Field.
-  The growth of the field depends on the density points and growth factor.

   Parameters
   ----------
-  density: Density Field object
+  df: Density Field object
   mp:MultiPoint,optional
    MultiPoint are part of the resampling.
    An error will raise if the distance between points are smaller than minDensity.